A Set of Tutorials for the LAMMPS Simulation Package: Content and links

 For the next stage of the simulation, we will use \lmpcmd{dump image} to output images every 200 steps:

 For the following $10~\text{ps}$, let us equilibrate the densified system in the constant-volume ensemble, and write the final state of the system in a file named \flecmd{mixing.data}:

-For visualization purposes, the atoms from the CNT \lmpcmd{group} is moved to the center of the box using \lmpcmd{fix recenter}.
-As the time progresses, the system density, $\rho$, gradually converges toward the target value of $0.8$\,g/cm$^3$ (Fig.~\ref{fig:evolution-density}\,a).
+For visualization purposes, the atoms of the CNT \lmpcmd{group} are moved to the center of the box using \lmpcmd{fix recenter}.
+As the time progresses, the system density, $\rho$, gradually converges toward the target value of $0.9$\,g/cm$^3$ (Fig.~\ref{fig:evolution-density}\,a).
 Meanwhile, the total energy of the system initially evolves rapidly, reflecting the densification process, and then eventually stabilizes (Fig.~\ref{fig:evolution-density}\,b).
 The final state is shown in Fig.~\ref{fig:REACT}.